How to Tell if a Manhua Is Worth Reading Before You Start

 Key Takeaways

-- A clear premise is the first sign of a good story
+- A clear and focused premise is the strongest early indicator of story quality